saxix/stefanoapostolico.com/content/pages/about.md

 date: 2014-11-22

-I like good design, writing code and travelling, but above all I love spend my time with my wife and my daughter.
+I like good design, writing code and travelling, but above all I love spend my time with my wife and my kids.

 That's all.